 - The subject website will offer several tools for review, including: lecture notes and slides, grading schemes, bibliographies, study hints, and possibily recorded lectures as well.

 - Check OpenCourseWare for similar resources from past versions of the subject.
-The syllabus for 8.01, for example, requires students to view Professor Walter Lewin's world-renowned lectures from earlier years.

 - As you study, you will likely have questions, so organize your thoughts and approach the instructor or TA during office hours.
 Instructors do not want students to be frustrated by their exams and will usually answer any reasonable question about a test.
 Questions about the coursework and exams show that you care about the subject and your progress, and also that you are thinking ahead.